swilgosz/hanamimastery/data/episodes/13-dry-container-tips.md

 # => Sandbox::Container
 ```

-To preview all the dependencies loaded by the container, I kan use the `#keys` method on it.
+To preview all the dependencies loaded by the container, I can use the `#keys` method on it.

 ```ruby
 container.keys
 # => ["notifications"]
 ```

-However, it returns only one key for now.
+However, it returns only one key for now - `"notifications"`!

-In the development environment all files are by default lazy-loaded by the container, which means, they are only loaded when they're needed.
+In the development environment, all files are by default lazy-loaded by the container, which means, **they are only loaded when they're needed**.

-This is why, if I'll ask container what it loaded, he will return minimal number of dependencies used when starting the console.
+This is why, if I'll ask the container what is loaded, it returns a minimal number of dependencies used when starting the console.

-As soon as I will try to access for the first time the dependency not loaded yet, container will load it it and instatiate properly resolving all objects required by it
+As soon as I will try to access for the first time the dependency not loaded yet, the container will load it and instantiate properly, **automatically resolving all objects required by it**!

 ```ruby
 container.keys